euranofshin/blog-climbing/_posts/2024-11-28-time-to-send.markdown

 **About the data.** This dataset contains the entire tick history for 2,498 users on Mountain Project.
 I obtained these users by looking at the ~250 most recent ticks from all the classic climbs at Rumney.
 While the dataset is large, it does not cover the entire climber base at Rumney.
 I might write a post summarizing some of its statistics in the future.

 Not all routes are shown for each grade, because I only visualized those that had at least five users who had climbed them in the data.

+Some of prop_flash values seem abnormally high (for example, about 70% of users flash Clusterphobia), which could indicate that this route is over-represents stronger climbers.
+The people who are intense enough to religiously tick MP may be commited enough to climbing that they are more likely to flash than your average climber.

 | Grade | Ordered by num_sessions_worked   | Ordered by prop_flash |
 | -------- | ------- | ------- |